Skip to main content

 My Assistant helps you quickly clean up all incorrect matches.

-As soon as you click on the icon, the "match clean up" appears , in which the dashboard asks you whether you want to close the remaining matches on the active vacancy or inactive candidate:
+As soon as you click on the icon, the "match clean up" appears , in which the dashboard asks you whether you want to close the remaining matches on the active job or inactive candidate:

 Settings in Carerix

-To activate the cleanup tool in the dashboard, we need to know the active statuses of a vacancy and candidate.
+To activate the cleanup tool in the dashboard, we need to know the active statuses of a job and candidate.
 As an administrator, you can easily specify this for the table items.
 Administrator → Tables → "Table equals" → "Candidate Status" → open status → specify the status at "Candidate Class":

 • An active status.
 Nothing required here.